• Skip to primary navigation

 Instructions

-• Make Ahead Tip: At this point, the tomato sauce can be poured into a jar and the eggplant parmesan carefully stacked in ziplock baggies.
+• Make Ahead Tip: At this point, the eggplant parmesan carefully stacked in ziplock baggies or an airtight container.
 Tuck into the refrigerator for up to 24 hours.

 • Bake for 30 minutes.
-Add the remaining cheese on top and bake another 15 minutes.
+Add the remaining cheese over the top and bake another 15 minutes.

 • Cool slightly before serving.